 From the standpoint of nutrition, it is easy to see why seaweed is classified as an aphrodisiac the world over.
 Low in fat and calories, it is rich in vitamin B1, which combats fatigue and depression.
 Its vitamin B2 content aids in hormone production.

-It also boasts a dose of vitamin E, which helps in maintenance of healthy sperm by fighting free radicals in the sperm membrane.
+It also boasts a dose of vitamin E, which helps in the maintenance of healthy sperm by fighting free radicals in the sperm membrane.
 (It can take as much as three months of steady vitamin E doses to reap this reward).
 Vitamin E has also proven useful in helping regulate the function of sex glands.

 In addition, seaweed contains soluble fiber, iodine and selenium.
 Nori, the seaweed prominent in sushi restaurants, is valued for its protein content which composes as much as 30% of this seaweed’s dry weight.
 Lastly, this superfood of the sea is a good source of manganese, a mineral known to help maintain a healthy sex drive.